Mike Hartline

-Mike Hartline (born June 13, 1988) is an American football coach and former quarterback who is currently the pass game coordinator and wide receivers coach for the Charlotte 49ers football team.
-He spent the 2022 season at Auburn.
-He was previously the offensive coordinator at Ohio Dominican University.
+Mike Hartline (born June 13, 1988) is an American football coach and former quarterback who is currently an offensive quality control coach at the University of Kentucky, his alma mater.
+He spent the 2024 season at Coastal Carolina as an offensive analyst and the 2023 season at Charlotte as their wide receivers coach.
+He was the offensive coordinator at Ohio Dominican University from 2019 to 2021 and the quarterbacks coach at Auburn during the 2022 season.
 He has also spent time on the coaching staffs at the University of Cincinnati and Ohio State University.
 He was signed by the Indianapolis Colts as an undrafted free agent in 2011.
 He was signed by the New England Patriots in January 2012, but released in May 2012.
 He played college football at the University of Kentucky.

 Early years

 Hartline was born in suburban Canton, Ohio.
-Both he and his older brother Brian, who is a former NFL wide receiver and current offensive coordinator at The Ohio State University, played football at GlenOak High School in Canton.
+Both he and his older brother Brian, who is a former NFL wide receiver and current offensive coordinator at Ohio State, played football at GlenOak High School in Canton.

 While a sophomore at GlenOak High School, Hartline became the starting quarterback for the team when his brother Brian moved from quarterback to wide receiver.
 He started at quarterback his last two years in high school, attracting the attention of college scouts.
 In addition to Kentucky, he also expressed an interest in Ohio State (where his brother played) and Wisconsin.